mochoabuilds/-cognition-/README.md

 10 Action Analysis Based on Location

-11 SMS Mobile Payments
+11 Payment via SMS

 ## EXPERIMENTS AND RESULTS
++ Summary Statistics
 + Datasets and Protocols
-+ In-House Metrics
 + Results

 ## DISCUSSION
 OPEN ISSUES
-+ Showing it’s possible to get interesting services without invasive privacy practices (i.e. NO facial recognition)
++ Show it’s possible to get interesting services without invasive privacy practices (i.e. NO facial recognition)
 + Better handling the 10-20% of edge cases
-+ Branching object persistence models across multiple cameras
++ Branch object persistence models across multiple cameras
-+ Better understanding the front-back orientation of limbs due to clothing, lighting, background
++ Better understand the front-back orientation of limbs due to clothing, lighting, background
-+ Bridging the Edge-Cloud barrier
++ Bridge the Edge-Cloud barrier
-+ Handling changing databases schema, data types and complex objects
++ Handle changing databases schema, data types and complex objects
-+ Determining the metrics that improve downstream performance
++ Determinine the metrics that improve downstream performance

 ## SANDBOX
 + Reliability planning: recovering gracefully from internet/power outages
 + How will the profits that accrue from increasing automation be reinvested back for collective gains?
-+ How can we make autonomous checkout an experience we didn't know we wanted, but suddenly can't live without?

 ## BIBLIOGRAPHY
 + The Great Good Place by Roy Oldenburg (1989)